 - Be amazed at your soup making skills.

-- Other soup topping suggestions: fresh dill, fresh grated parmesan cheese, crumbled feta cheese, hemp seeds, gluten free croutons, fresh sliced cherry tomatoes.
+More soup topping suggestions: fresh dill, fresh grated parmesan cheese, crumbled feta cheese, hemp seeds, gluten-free croutons, or fresh sliced cherry tomatoes.
 For dairy-free toppings try nutritional yeast, a dollop of cashew sour cream, or a drizzle of coconut yogurt.

-- Dairy free version: I also tested two versions of this soup by replacing the heavy cream with almond milk and full fat coconut milk.
+Dairy-free version: I tested three versions of this soup by replacing the heavy cream with vegetable broth, almond milk, and full-fat coconut milk.
 I personally preferred the taste of the coconut milk over the almond milk.
 The vegetable broth version was also tasty, just less creamy.
-If you try one of these options keep in mind that either choice will change the flavor profile of this soup in comparison to using heavy cream.
-You’ll also need to make a dairy free pesto which you can do by just omitting the cheese in the recipe I provided or by using nutritional yeast in place of the parmesan and pecorino.
-You may have to adjust the proportions of the pesto ingredients to get the right consistency and taste to your liking.
+If you try one of these options keep in mind that each of these choices will change the flavor profile of this soup in comparison to using heavy cream.
+You’ll also need to make a dairy-free pesto which you can do by either omitting the cheese in the provided basil pesto recipe or by using nutritional yeast in place of the parmesan and pecorino.
+You may also need to adjust the proportions of the pesto ingredients in order to reach a desired consistency and taste.